t33devv/CS.11.04-Lab.4.1/README.md

 the first letter is replaced by its character code (e.g. H becomes 72)

 Note: there are no special characters used, only letters and spaces

+Hint: You may find it useful to write a `decipherWord()` helper method that handles a single word

 **Examples**